The Dassault Mercure: France’s answer to the Boeing 737 that failed to take off

 The design that was finally settled upon was a low-wing twinjet with a pair of Pratt & Whitney JT8D turbojets slung under the wings.
 These tried-and-tested powerplants had already been in service with the Boeing 737 and DC-9 for several years at this point, and they enabled Dassault to develop a slightly larger and faster aircraft than planned, seating up to 150 passengers with a larger wing offering an extended range.

-The new aircraft would be called ‘Mercure’, as decided by the company’s founder Marcel Dassault, who wanted to name the new aircraft after a mythological figure, opting for ‘Mercury’ (or ‘Mercure’ in French) who had wings on his helmet and ailerons on his feet.
+The new aircraft would be called ‘Mercure’, as decided by the company’s founder Marcel Dassault who wanted to name the new aircraft after a mythological figure.
+Dassault opted for Mercure (or ‘Mercury’ in English), a Roman god with a winged helmet and sandals allowing high-speed travel.

 Specifications